sgDev19/exifanalyzing/README.md

   https://icons8.com/

 # Donation
-If this app helps you to save time during your work, you can place donation.
+If this app helps you to save time during your work, you can place a donation.
 Thanks!<br />

 <a href="https://paypal.me/sgdev19" target="_blank"><img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif" /></a>